What is a credit score?

 A Credit Reference Agency (CRA) holds details of an individual’s credit history at their addresses.
 The UK has three main credit reference agencies – TransUnion, Equifax and Experian.

-Lowell are working with TransUnion to present credit information via our mobile app to help you understand more about your credit score and what factors have contributed to this score.
+Lowell are working with TransUnion to present credit information in your online account to help you understand more about your credit score and what factors have contributed to this score.

 Local authorities, courts, and credit providers share information with CRAs to promote responsible lending, support debt recovery, and to prevent over indebtedness and fraud.